sumanrimal05/DSA_JS/Array/Maximum Subarray/README.md

+# Maximum Subarray
-# Given an integer array nums, find the subarray with the largest sum, and return its sum.
+Given an integer array nums, find the subarray with the largest sum, and return its sum.

 ## Example 1: